kanidm/kanidm/kanidm_book/src/installing_client_tools.md

 ### OpenSUSE Tumbleweed

-Kanidm is part of OpenSUSE Tumbleweed since October 2020.
-This means you can install the clients with:
+Kanidm has been part of OpenSUSE Tumbleweed since October 2020.
+You can install the clients with:

     zypper ref